The Art of Rondo: Barcelona's Favorite Drill for Faster Thinking

 The basic format is often described as 4v1, 4v2, 5v2, or 6v3.

-Why Does Rondo's Build Smarter Players?
+Why Does Rondo Build Smarter Players?

 1. It Drills the Perfect First Touch